lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP code field

-The code field indicates the Request Method used in CoAP, a IANA registry {{ianareg}}.
+The code field indicates the Request Method used in CoAP, a IANA registry {{IANAREG}}.
 The compression of the CoAP code field follows the same principle as that of the CoAP type field.
 If the device plays a specific role, the set of code values can be split in two parts, the request codes with the 0 class and the response values.

 If the device only implements a CoAP client, the request code can be reduced to the set of requests the client is able to process.